opentelekomcloud-docs/enterprise-router/umn/source/attachments/virtual_gateway_attachments/deleting_a_virtual_gateway_attachment.rst

 -  Deleting an attachment will also delete its associations, propagations, and propagated routes in the route table.

--  Deleting an attachment will also delete its flow logs.
+-  If flow logging is enabled for an attachment, flow logging will be disabled, but collected flow logs will not be deleted.

 Procedure
 ---------